 - Big Good: The German people looks upon him as a strong ruler who brought prosperity and victory, while the elites of Reichspakt countries see him as the guarantor of their power and stability of their countries.

-- The Good King: In contrast to his reputation in OTL, which is usually not the most flattering one, in KR history remembered Wilhelm more fondly for leading the German people towards the victory in Weltkrieg and the achieving for Germany the place under the sun.
+- The Good King: In contrast to his real life reputation, which is usually not the most flattering one, in KR, history remembered Wilhelm more fondly for leading the German people towards the victory in Weltkrieg and achieving for Germany a place under the sun.

-- Demoted to Extra: Due to his death in 1920, Hitler was nowhere influential as his real life countrepart.
+- Demoted to Extra: Due to his death in 1920, Hitler was nowhere as influential as his real life counterpart.

 - Different World, Different Movies: Mein Kampf (known as Unser Kampfnote ) in the Kaiserreich world is a diary of a patriotic and conscientious German soldier rather than a collection of Hitler's political rants.

-- Historical Villain Downgrade: From one of the the cruelest dictators of the XX century to an ordinary German soldier, who is widely regarded as the national hero.
+- Historical Villain Downgrade: From one of the the cruelest dictators of the 20th century to an ordinary German soldier, who is widely regarded as a national hero.

 - Propaganda Hero: As the main hero of Leni Riefenstahl's movie adaptation of his diary, Hitler is presented in Germany as an exemplary German soldier.

-The Belgian army, commanded by King Albert himself, was the first who fought the German armies during the Great War and among the others vanquished armies during the defeat of France.
-With his motherland under German occupation, Belgium was forced to comply to every single term: Belgian Congo becoming another German holding in Africa, Belgian Luxembourg was occupied and even the country ceased to exist under her name.
+The Belgian army, commanded by King Albert himself, was the first who fought the German armies during the Great War and among those vanquished during the defeat of France.
+With the motherland under German occupation, Belgium was forced to comply to every single term: Belgian Congo becoming another German holding in Africa, Belgian Luxembourg was occupied and even the country ceased to exist under her name.
 German experts concluded that a federal state was the best option in order to reduce the contacts between Flemish and Walloons and avoid the creation of a unified resistance of all the population of the country.
-With the Peace With Honour, Adalbert von Hohenzollern, the Kaisers third son, was crowned as Adalbert I, King of Flanders and Wallonia.
+With the Peace With Honour, Adalbert von Hohenzollern, the Kaiser's third son, was crowned Adalbert I, King of Flanders and Wallonia.

 In 1936, the buffer state of Flandern-Wallonien is coming to a boiling point, between the Flemish population, wanting to join the neutral Netherlands, the Walloon population, whose nationalism turned to French-fashioned syndicalist views, and the whole population, tired of German domination...

-- Divided We Fall: The main reason for Germany to form Flanders-Wallonia as a federal unit instead of separating Wallonia from Flanders, since it provided a strong buffer state between France and Germany.
+- Divided We Fall: The main reason for Germany to form Flanders-Wallonia as a federal unit instead of separating Wallonia from Flanders, since it provides a strong buffer state between France and Germany.

 - Puppet State: While the Reichspakt is formed by German puppets, Flanders-Wallonia is one of the most heavily German controlled countries among them.

-- We ARE Struggling Together: Wallonia believes that Flanders is collaborating with the German Empire while the Flanders is afraid of the rising power of the syndicalist resistance and constantly struggles to maintain the small scraps of power that it holds.
-However, both parties deeply hate the German as seen as occupiers and both groups can unite to attempt a Second Belgian Revolution.
+- We ARE Struggling Together: Both Flanders and Wallonia deeply hate the German occupiers and both groups can unite to attempt a Second Belgian Revolution.
+However, Wallonia believes that Flanders is collaborating with the German Empire while Flanders is afraid of the rising power of the syndicalist resistance and constantly struggles to maintain the small scraps of power that it holds.

 - To the German Empire, as the strongest representatives of their opposing ideologies (Syndicalism and Capitalism), as well as the main contenders for hegemony in Europe.